ALOOHA-hub/Violence-Action-Detection/README.md

 ### 3. Phase 3: Forensic Reasoning (The Brain)
 * **Engines**: `Qwen2.5-VL` (Local) or `Qwen-VL-Max` (Cloud API)
 * **Role**: Triggered after an incident recording finishes.
 Extracts 8 keyframes from the recorded footage and passes them to the VLM.
 It assesses spatial relationships, identifies context, and outputs a structured **JSON Forensic Report**.
-If confirmed, the UI locks the subject to **Red**.

 ---